 It is important to stress to young women with POI that they differ from normally menopausal women in important ways with regard to the risk:benefit ratio of estradiol therapy.
 First, in the absence of estradiol replacement, they may be at greater risk for later coronary heart disease, overall mortality, cognitive decline, and dementia, presumably due to estradiol deficiency [10,12,13,15,22,35].
 As an example, two studies suggest that women with POI have significant vascular endothelial dysfunction, which is restored to normal by estrogen therapy [12,15].

 In addition, their baseline risks of cardiovascular disease and breast cancer are much lower than those for older postmenopausal women and therefore, the results of the Women's Health Initiative (WHI) are probably not clinically important until they reach approximately age 50 years, the average age at natural menopause.

-Therefore, most experts agree that young women with POI should replace the hormones the ovary would normally provide at least until age 50 years [25,35,36].
+Therefore, most experts agree that young women with POI should replace the hormones the ovary would normally provide at least until age 50 to 51 years [24,36].
 The issue of postmenopausal hormone therapy after age 50 years is discussed in detail elsewhere.
 (See "Menopausal hormone therapy: Benefits and risks".)

 Other endocrine issues

 Androgen deficiency — Women with POI may have some degree of androgen deficiency when compared with young women without ovarian insufficiency.
 In several studies, serum ovarian androgen concentrations (androstenedione and/or testosterone) were lower than age-matched women without ovarian insufficiency, but similar to those seen in older postmenopausal women [37-39].
 In contrast, levels of dehydroepiandrosterone sulfate (DHEA-S), an adrenal androgen, were normal (although they would be expected to be low in women with coexisting primary adrenal insufficiency).